Magikcraft/magikcraft-lore-core/scrolls/memento.en.md

     magik.memento.setItem(here);
 }
 ```
-`setItem` can also take a key, so you can remember more than one thing:
+`memento.setItem` can also take a key, so you can remember more than one thing:

 ```javascript
 const magik = magikcraft.io;